ejh243/test-r-website/_episodes/02_gettingstarted.md

 ---

 In this session you will receive a guided tour of RStudio.
 From installing the required software to running the basic commands in a script.
-We will help you installating R and RStudio and equip you with the basic notions of RStudio to ease your progress.
-These notions include an understaning of the RStudio layout, how to create a script, and run basic commands.
+We will help you installing R and RStudio and equip you with the basic notions of RStudio to ease your progress.
+These notions include an understanding of the RStudio layout, how to create a script, and run basic commands.
 There are some exercises for you to check your understanding and in case you want more, there is a script in section 10 with more commands and other examples.

 # What are R and RStudio?